This text is translated into Russian by google automatic human level neural machine.

 Buzzers are ready to invest longer in stock market instruments - for about 2,5 years.
 Millennials prefer shorter-term investments - for 1,5 years.
 Moreover, 11% in both generations are willing to invest online.
 Every fifth millennial rated automatic services for debiting funds to a savings account.
 Among the buzzers, this method was noted as promising only 12%.

-According to Natalya Krasulina, managing director of the head office of Sberbank in the Khabarovsk Territory, a new tool has been developed for those who are ready to automatically generate savings in small amounts - the accumulative life insurance program has had an automatic payment function to replenish contracts since April.
-This not only helps to save money, but also to save them in case of unforeseen health circumstances.
+According to Natalya Krasulina, manager of the head office of Sberbank in the Khabarovsk Territory, for those who are ready to automatically form small amounts of savings, a new tool has been developed - the accumulative life insurance program since April has the function of auto payment to replenish contracts.
+This not only helps to save money, but also save them in case of unforeseen health circumstances.